tomduck/pandoc-tablenos/README.md

     See table @tbl:id.

 seems a bit redundant.
-Pandoc-tablenos supports "clever referencing" via single-character modifiers in front of a reference.
-You can write
+Pandoc-tablenos supports "clever references" via single-character modifiers in front of a reference.
+Users may write

      See +@tbl:id.